NeuroDataDesign/orange-panda-f16s17/proposal.md

             - We have multiple sets of correlations of brain activity (alongside other biomarkers) with different diseases
             - It's unknown when you look at multiple different biomarkers at once how they correlate with different diseases
         2. What are the key challenges?
-            - Trying to assess already complicated data with multiple dimensions (i.e. 6 dimensions of EEG data)
+            - Trying to assess already complicated data with multiple dimensions (i.e. 6 dimensions of EEG data, which likely means many many dimensions of relevant data)
         3. Has anyone made a concerted effort to solve the problem?
 Give examples.
             - Our reference paper
         4. If so, what progress did they make, and why have they not succeeded?